studio24/security-principles/data-privacy.md

 ## Data breaches

-Under GDPR a serious data breach that results in a risk to people’s rights and freedoms must be reported to the Information Commissioner’s Office (ICO), the UK authority for Data Protection, with 72 hours.
+Under GDPR a serious data breach that results in a risk to people’s rights and freedoms must be [reported to the Information Commissioner’s Office (ICO)](https://ico.org.uk/for-organisations/report-a-breach/).
 ICO gives the example of a customer database being stolen could enable identity theft, so needs to be reported.
 Whereas a staff telephone list is not a serious risk and would not be.

-In the context of a website managed or hosted by Studio 24, if Studio 24 (the processor) is made aware of a data breach we will make the client (the controller) aware as soon as possible.
+In the context of a website managed by Studio 24, if Studio 24 (the processor) is made aware of a data breach we will make the client (the data controller) aware as soon as possible.
 We will report this to ICO within 72 hours, or we will request the client (data controller) does this.

 We keep a record of contacts our Support team can contact in the case of any data breach or critical issue on your website.